 This post series is for the soul who is genuinely seeking God regardless of how difficult the journey becomes.
 According to God’s Word and church history, those who truly sought Christ experienced seasons of darkness, confusion, and the feeling of abandonment.
 St. John of the Cross, a 16th Century Catholic Priest wrote about his “dark night of the soul.”
 He discusses how God works through our spiritual darkness to draw us closer to Himself (simplified explanation of his work).
 As I’ve mentioned in previous writings, Abraham, Moses, the disciples, and Paul all faced times of difficulty, testing, waiting, and darkness.
-Considering that I write these blogs to encourage you, you may be wondering why I am writing about difficulties and uncertainties instead of Christ’s victory and the ultimate triumph of faith!
 All quotes are from Larry Crabb’s: Shattered Dreams: God’s Unexpected Path to Joy unless otherwise noted.
+Quotes are used according to fair use copyright rules.
+Please considering purchasing and reading this excellent book:

 We will all face times of doubt and uncertainty in our journeys!